 Temple Terrace is a medium-sized city located in the state of Florida.
 With a population of 26,489 people and eight constituent neighborhoods, Temple Terrace is the 109th largest community in Florida.

-Temple Terrace is a decidedly white-collar city, with fully 87.52% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Temple Terrace is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Temple Terrace who work in office and administrative support (17.42%), sales jobs (12.58%), and healthcare (8.60%).
+Temple Terrace is a decidedly white-collar city, with fully 88.38% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Temple Terrace is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Temple Terrace who work in office and administrative support (16.80%), sales jobs (11.22%), and management occupations (10.73%).

 Also of interest is that Temple Terrace has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Temple Terrace ranks among the highest in the nation.
-Of the 25-and-older adult population in Temple Terrace, 43.00% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Temple Terrace is one of the most well-educated cities in the nation.
+46.11% of adults in Temple Terrace have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.